zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-google.md

 Generating, pitying.

 [APZ 34.2] (# apz34.2) # apz34.2 .ref .apz} "Somehow I found the doctrine of rest
 Do you know?
-"Says to Nirvana.
+"Says to Nibbana.
 Some A (5-3)
 13 (ii) should apply.)
 “Do I know something, or do I know something?
 It means to understand, to receive, to see, and to perceive.